 Atelier 2022 for Young Festival Managers

-The FTA – Festival TransAmériques is extremely proud to host the 19th edition of the Atelier for Young Festival Managers next spring.
-This seminar, organised in partnership with The Festival Academy (an initiative of European Festivals Association – EFA) is to take place from June 1 to 7 2022 in Montréal and the call for applications closed on November 15, 2021.
+The FTA – Festival TransAmériques is extremely proud to have hosted the 19th edition of the Atelier for Young Festival Managers in the spring of 2022.
+This seminar, organised in partnership with The Festival Academy (an initiative of European Festivals Association – EFA) took place from June 1 to 7, 2022 in Montréal and the call for applications closed on November 15, 2021.

 At the heart of the Atelier: an exchange of ideas with a global community of festival makers

 The Atelier offers the opportunity to up to 35 young* festival managers from all over the world to spend 7 days together with a group of young and experienced festival leaders, cultural activists, cross-sector experts and artists in Montréal (Canada) – during the Festival TransAmériques – to have a global conversation about today’s challenges and the role that festivals, art and culture can play in these.
 The Atelier is about gaining new perspectives, exploring the essence of the why and how of festivals in a global context, share and exchange experiences and reflect on the topics that concern them.

 Participants will also have the chance to attend performances at the Festival TransAmériques, meet with artists and production teams and discover behind-the-scenes of this inspiring festival of contemporary dance and theatre, the biggest performing arts festival in North America… and join a unique global network of festival-makers that today counts 800+ Alumni from 95+ countries and 200+ festival and cross-sector experts.

 + Early career artistic directors or programmers/curators working for art organisations or festivals, as well as those working in a programme related department in a festival.

 + Participants represent a broad diversity of cultural and professional backgrounds – from students to young managers working for large established organisations, to emerging curators running their own innovative international festivals.